 - Your pet in-cabin counts as one piece of carry-on baggage.

-- If you're traveling to one of the following locations, Delta will not accept pets as in-cabin travelers: Australia, Barbados, Dakar, Dubai, Hawaii, Hong Kong, Iceland, Jamaica, New Zealand, Republic of Ireland, South Africa, United Kingdom, United Arab Emirates
+- Suppose you're traveling to one of the following locations.
+In that case, Delta will not accept pets as in-cabin travelers: Australia, Barbados, Dakar, Dubai, Hawaii, Hong Kong, Iceland, Jamaica, New Zealand, Republic of Ireland, South Africa, United Kingdom, United Arab Emirates.

 Exception: Two pets of the same type may be allowed in one kennel, for example, two dogs or two cats.
-They must be small enough to fit in one kennel (provided they are compatible) and must be of the same breed and between the ages of 10 weeks and 6 months.
+They must be small enough to fit in one kennel (provided they are compatible), be of the same breed, and be between 10 weeks and 6 months.
 They will be charged as one pet.

 Also, Delta limits the number of pets per flight to: